 Recall also that we saw that feasible LPs in standard form always have a basic feasible solution.
-Moreover, if the input (entries of A, b) consists of integers bounded by p, then every bfs can be expressed as rational numbers whose numerators and denominators are bounded in absolute value by $n!p^n$.
+Moreover, if the input (entries of A, b) consists of integers bounded by p, then every bfs can be expressed as rational numbers whose numerators and denominators are bounded in absolute value by $m!p^m$ .
 (If the inputs are rational numbers, then we can multiply each entry by the least common multiple of all denominators (or just by their product) to get an integer input.)

 Now modify the LP by adding some slackness to each inequality.
-That is, for some small ε , change every inequality $\sum a_i x_i \leq b_j$ to $\sum a_i x_i \leq b_j + \epsilon$.
+That is, for some small $\epsilon$ , change every inequality $\sum a_i x_i \leq b_j$ to $\sum a_i x_i \leq b_j + \epsilon$ .
 Include in this process all nonnegativity constraints, and all equalities (by treating them as a pair of inequalities).
-It can be showed that when ε is small enough (e.g., $\epsilon < (n!p^n)^{-2}$), then the following holds:
+It can be showed that when $\epsilon$ is small enough (e.g., $\epsilon < (m!p^m)^{-2}$ ), then the following holds:

 - 1. If the original LP is infeasible, then the new LP is infeasible. - 2.
-If the original LP is feasible, then the feasible region of the new LP contains a full dimensional ball or radius $\frac{\epsilon}{p\sqrt{n}}$.
-(Moreover, it can be shown that given any point at distance at most ε from a vertex of the original LP, one can "jump" in polynomial time to the vertex.
+If the original LP is feasible, then the feasible region of the new LP contains a full dimensional ball or radius $\epsilon$ .
+(Moreover, it can be shown that given any point at distance at most $\epsilon$ from a vertex of the original LP, one can "jump" in polynomial time to the vertex.
 The method to do this uses continued fraction approximation of real numbers by rational numbers with small denominators.)

-Scaling the new LP by a factor of $\frac{p\sqrt{n}}{\epsilon}$ we are left with the following problem.
+Scaling the new LP by a factor of $1/\epsilon$ we are left with the following problem.
 There is an LP defining a polyhedron that is either empty, or contains a full dimensional ball of radius 1.
-Moreover, there is a bounding ball of radius r (taking $r = O\left((np)^{O(n)}\right)$ suffices) and centered at the origin that contains this unit ball.
+Moreover, there is a bounding ball of radius r (taking $r = m!p^m/\epsilon$ suffices) and centered at the origin that contains this unit ball.
 We want to design a polynomial time algorithm that on every such input either finds a feasible solution to the LP, or (correctly) reports that the LP is infeasible.
 By the discussion above, this will give a polynomial time algorithm for linear programming.

-Observe that $\log r$ is polynomial in the original parameters of the problem (in n and $\log p$).
-Hence the running time of our algorithm is allowed to be polynomial in $n, m, \log p, \log r$.
+Observe that $\log r$ is polynomial in the original parameters of the problem (in n, m and $\log p$ ).
+Hence the running time of our algorithm is allowed to be polynomial in $n, m, \log p, \log r$ .